Dating Older Is Surprisingly Better Than You Think

 With more experience “going a-courting,” they may be more assertive and rarely if ever get jealous for no good reason.

 Older men understand how special it is to spend time with a vibrant woman and are more likely put you on a pedestal.
 (Good news if you like that; bad news if you don’t.)
 (Well, not “bad” exactly – just be prepared to address it.)

-With more life experiences and the wisdom that comes from experiencing life, older men can probably provide good advice, change your air filters, and help you with your taxes.
+Older men can probably provide good advice, change your air filters, and help you with your taxes.
 (And know whether they are good at fixing things around your place – or better at calling in an expert or three.)

 Consider these possible negative aspects of dating older men, which – like what’s been mentioned above – may or may not apply to the older men you meet.
 Look at each man’s lifestyle, personality, and history.
 Will it be awkward to introduce him to your parents?
 Does he have children with schedules to work around?
 Is he more set in his ways and unwilling to budge on certain things?
 Does his energy level mesh with yours?
 Motivation to do spontaneous things?
 Finally, depending on how much older he is than you, will you need to worry about his health and how long your relationship can last due to that?
 Are you willing to care for him if he gets seriously ill?
 It’s a lot to consider.

 You know that phrase that “age is just a number”?
 Well, when it comes to dating, age is much more than just a number.
 What really matters is who you both are, what you both value, and whether or not your goals and energy levels mesh.

 One quick way to measure energy compatibility is to ask: Do you prefer being a competitive athlete while he prefers watching athletes compete?!